montilab/Xposome/docs/api-calls.md

 ## API EXPLORER

-<p>The API Explorer provides documentation on how users can retrieve data from the Xposome application and create their next project.
+<p>The API Explorer provides documentation on how users can retrieve data from the Xposome application and use them to create their next project.
 All successful responses are returned in JSON.
 Only queries that respond with a 200 response code is considered successful.</p>

-<p>Here are standard HTTP codes you will find in the “Status” element of the response body.</p>
+<p>Here are standard HTTP codes that you will find in the “Status” element of the response body.</p>

 <div class="knitr-options" data-fig-width="576" data-fig-height="460"></div>